 He was educated privately, and was gazetted to the Cheshire Regiment in September, 1914, as Second Lieutenant.
 Joining the Royal Flying Corps, he landed in France in August, 1914, and served continuously till the time of his death, having been promoted for distinguished service in the Field.
 He was wounded at Ypres on the 25th October, 1914, and died at Boulogne on the 27th October, 1914.
 Lieutenant Maitland-Addison was a fine man – 6 feet 3 inches in height, and broad in proportion – extremely powerful, and without fear.

-A fairly frequent error which you will encounter concerns the date of an officer’s death.
+A fairly frequent error which is often encountered in the books concerns the date of an officer’s death.
 There was a great deal of confusion early in the war and correct information wasn’t always available regarding when an officer died.
 Check the Commonwealth War Graves Commission and also the unit’s war diary.
 The Commonwealth War Graves Commission database has a lot of errors itself, so never regard its information as gospel.
 Above is an error in the date of death for Captain Frederick George Brown, 101st Grenadiers.
 Brown was actually killed on 4 November 1914 during the disastrous attack on the German port of Tanga.